In short, yes! Pandia Health does accept Medicaid/Medi-Cal.

 About one in five women rely on Medicaid to access reproductive health care.
 Medicaid programs offer free birth control, although they are not required to cover all methods.
 Individuals can check in with their state’s Medicaid office in order to determine if their birth control will be covered.

-Our expert doctors at Pandia Health can write prescriptions for individuals who live in AZ, CA, CO, FL, GA, NV, TX, & WY.
+Our expert doctors at Pandia Health can write prescriptions for individuals who live in AL, AZ, CA, CO, FL, GA, IL, MI, MN, NV, NY, OH, OR, PA, TN, TX, or WY.
 If you live in one of these states and do not have a current prescription, you can set up an online consultation and meet with one of our providers to determine which type of birth control may be best for you.
 If you do not live in one of these states, you will need to have a prescription from a doctor in order to access our delivery service.
 You can transfer your prescription to our pharmacy and get it delivered for free.

 Frequently Asked Questions

 Medicaid is a joint federal and state program in the US that provides health coverage to certain groups of individuals (i.e. those who are classified as low-income).

 Medi-Cal is California’s Medicaid healthcare program.
 This only applies to residents of California.

 Does Medicaid cover birth control?